mbarnig/Marylux-648-TTS-Corpus/README.md

 * enter the filename as name of the label by changing the first digit of the filename number (lb-wiki-0192 >> lb-wiki-1192)
 * listen to the audio clip part after the label and select the corresponding transcription in the text editor
 * break the related csv-transcription into a new row and add the new filename of the splitted clip in the first column of the new row

-At the end when all labels have been set I exported all tracks with the multi-export menu to save the splitted audio clips.
-The next figure shows the arrangement in my PC window to execute this process as efficient as possible.
+* export the two file parts with the old and new filename

+ The next figure shows the process in the Audacity window.

 figure 4
 ![audio-splitting](https://github.com/mbarnig/Marylux-640-TTS-Corpus/blob/main/pictures/clip-splitting.png)